MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-automate-visual.md

 ### Give users edit access

-Alternatively, you can give any users edit access to the flow (not just run permissions).
+Alternatively, you can give any users edit access to the flow, not just run permissions.

 1. Select **Share**, and specify the users or groups that you want to add as an owner: